 13500.
 Initial Prehearing Conference

-(b) The Initial Prehearing Conference will generally be held by telephone.
+(b) The Initial Prehearing Conference will generally be held by video conference unless the parties agree to, or the arbitrator grants a motion for, another type of hearing session.
 Unless the parties agree otherwise, the Director must notify each party of the time and place of the Initial Prehearing Conference at least 20 days before it takes place.

 (c) At the Initial Prehearing Conference, the panel will set discovery, briefing, and motions deadlines, schedule subsequent hearing sessions, and address other preliminary matters.
 The parties may agree to forgo the Initial Prehearing Conference only if they jointly provide the Director with the following information, in writing before the Initial Prehearing Conference is scheduled to be held: